greenscreens-io/dynamic-fmm/README.md

 To see how to use it, check Test.java.

 ### Important!!!
- To use WKHTMLTOX demo, download library from https://wkhtmltopdf.org/downloads.html and extract xkhtmltox.dll or xkhtmltox.so into project libs folder.
+ To use WKHTMLTOX demo, download library from https://wkhtmltopdf.org/downloads.html and extract wkhtmltox.dll or wkhtmltox.so into project libs folder.

 ### Build